vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataimport-getnativecallconvfromsig-method.md

 #### <a name="parameters"></a>Parâmetros
  `pvSig`
- [in] Um ponteiro para a assinatura de metadados do método para retornar a convenção de chamada para.
+ [in] Um ponteiro para a assinatura de metadados do método para retornar para a convenção de chamada.

  `cbSig`
  [in] O tamanho em bytes do `pvSig`.